 sent Whigs to Heaven.
 It was common practice to lash rogues with the

-tongue and, after all, I cross-examined some of the deepest-dyed
+tongue and, after all, I had cross-examined some of the deepest-dyed

 criminals in the land.
 Their weeping and cries for mercy only served as

-an irritant.
-How difficult it was to extract the truth from Presbyterian
+How difficult it was to extract the truth from Presbyterian liars!
+I grew

-liars and I grew adept at smelling one out at forty miles, hence the posy of
+adept at sniffing one out at forty miles.
+(Hence the posy of herbs that I

-herbs that I was wont to hold to my nostrils.
-Severities may be properly
+was wont to hold to my nostrils.)
+Severities may be properly used, I

-Yes, Dame Alice, I turned a deaf ear to your plea and you could not hear
+Yes, Dame Alice, I turned a deaf ear to your pleas and you could not hear

 the foreman’s delivery of the verdict, by virtue of your three score years